-Set around a huge open fireplace, Mr Hanbury’s Mason Arms has been carefully conceived to be both a cosy countryside pub and sophisticated fine-dining eatery.
-Designed in collaboration with artists The Connor Brothers - who invented the eponymous Mr Hanbury - it’s a playful space with lots of eccentric twists.
+Set around a huge open fireplace, The Mason Arms is a thatched, cosy countryside pub, but don't be fooled by its quaint exterior.
+Designed in collaboration with artists The Connor Brothers, inside it’s a playful space with lots of eccentric twists.

-For breakfast choose à la carte delights such as pancakes with streaky bacon and maple syrup, or dippy eggs fresh from the pub’s very own chickens.
+For breakfast choose à la carte delights such as buttermilk pancakes with streaky bacon and maple syrup, or dippy eggs fresh from the pub’s very own chickens.
 If you’re feeling decadent, they’ll happily bring it to your room.
-Lunch is a casual affair over a pint with tempting options such as Brixham mussels in Cotswold cider or wild nettle gnocchi.
+Lunch is a casual affair over a pint with tempting options such as mussels in Cotswold cider or artichoke, root vegetable and cob nut cobbler.
 Dinner - slightly more formal with mood lighting and intimate seating - continues the theme of local, seasonal and foraged produce.
-Our braised brisket was perfectly tender and the pistachio cake with tonka bean ice cream really hit the spot.
+The robata grill menu includes whole market fish, flat iron chicken and succulent sirloin.
 Meat sourced from neighbouring farms, veg from the kitchen garden and cocktails inspired by the countryside ensures foodies won't leave disappointed.